bennlongg/tortoise-tts/README.md

 Please migrate to [mrq/ai-voice-cloning](https://git.ecker.tech/mrq/ai-voice-cloning), as that repo is the more cohesive package for voice cloning.

-> Why did the scarecrow become a successful software developer?
-Because he was outstanding in his field!

 > Why do programmers prefer dark mode?
 Because light attracts bugs!